Skip to content

 ELL Population Growth by Numbers

 Data from the National Center for Education Statistics shows that the average number of public school students participating in ELL programs at school has been steadily increasing since 2010, after a brief decrease in the 2009-2010 school year.
 Western states have the largest share of ELL students in the nation.[1]
-California has the most ELL students, followed by Texas and then Florida.
+Texas has the most ELL students (20.1%), followed by California (17.7%) and then New Mexico (16%).
 According to NPR, about 1 out of every 10 public school students in the US is an ELL student.[2]

 How Can You Address the Rising Number of ELL Students?